wandrll/my_language_x86-64/README.md

 ```sh
 ./comp input -d
 ```
-It generetes file with  name "a.myasm" and create dump of AST-tree in file result.pdf
+It generetes file with  name "res" and create dump of AST-tree in file result.pdf

 4.